 Across County Line Membership

-If you live in Portage County and would like to join a 4-H club in another county, or if you live in another county and would like to join a Portage County 4-H club, click here for the Across County Line 4-H Membership form.
-Click here for our policy regarding cross county lines membership.
+If you live in Portage County and would like to join a 4-H club in another county, or if you live in another county and would like to join a Portage County 4-H club, you must fill out the Across County Line 4-H Membership form.
+Click here for our policy and form regarding cross county lines membership.

 14-H Shooting Sports: The Ohio 4-H Shooting Sports program teaches young people the safe and responsible use of archery equipment, including the fundamentals of firing air guns, .22 caliber and muzzle loading rifles, pistols, and shotguns; the basic principles of hunting; and the value of studying historic lifestyles and heritage crafts.
 The 4-H Shooting Sports program only is administered through certified shooting sports instructors, and members may only take shooting sports projects if their instructor has been certified in that specific discipline.